 A few days ago I wrote an article here asking Does social media work in the car industry?
 The consensus answer – it could work, but in most cases, it isn’t working (yet).

-Most of what I’ll write over these two posts is a blueprint for how I would have liked to organise our social media presence at Saab (the company I used to work for).
+Most of what I’ll write over these two posts is a blueprint for how I would have liked to organize our social media presence at Saab (the company I used to work for).

-Nothing happened at Saab without a meeting.
-That’s just Swedish corporate culture.
-I attended 90% of those meetings when I was in Sweden so I can’t say that I didn’t have my chance to influence decisions there.
+An aside: Nothing happened at Saab without a meeting.
+That’s just corporate culture.
+Holding live, virtual, and hybrid events has become a norm with the help of companies that offer event services.
+I attended 90% of those meetings, so I can’t say that I didn’t have my chance to influence decisions there.
 But the final decision was never mine and Saab’s social structure wasn’t how I would have set it up if I had free reign over decisions there.

 Please keep in mind that I’m writing this with a specific company in mind – Alfa Romeo.
 It should be noted that some of what I’m going to write here won’t apply to other automotive brands (e.g. can you use “Kia” and “heritage” in the same sentence, in a positive way?)